 I had my 6th chemo treatment on Monday and it went well.
 I am feeling pretty good and resting at home.

 It was interesting to learn that my neutrophil level dropped again.
-Apparently the injection will cause a spike and then it will normalize.
+Apparently the injection will cause an upward spike and then it will normalize.
 So I will continue to lay low while germ season is among us.

 Here is a little letter I wrote to chemotherapy to say goodbye on Sunday.